Malikj10/Active-Directory-Home-Lab-Project/README.md

 [Windows 10 iso](https://www.microsoft.com/en-us/software-download/windows10ISO)
 [Windows Server 2019](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2019)

 ## Create a new virtual machine by clicking on "New" in VirtualBox, naming it "Domain Controller," and selecting the "Windows Server 2019" ISO file as the boot media.
-## Create a new virtual machine by clicking on "New" in VirtualBox, naming it "Domain Controller," and selecting the "Windows Server 2019" ISO file as the boot media.

 ![](a)